-My experience in project management is primarily in the non-tech, people-focused space (community based research, workplace wellbeing).
-For me, projects that focus on social change, particularly with Indigenous communities, are my passion and align with my goal to work where I can be of greatest value to support communities surging forward.
+Alicia’s experience in project management is primarily in the non-tech, people-focused space (community-based research, workplace wellbeing).
+For her, projects that focus on social change, particularly with Indigenous communities, are a passion and align with her goal to work where she can be of greatest value to support communities surging forward.

 In people-centred work, we are often piloting programs and ideas to see what works in a dynamic, sometimes massive workforce or community setting.
-This is why I employ agile methods, allowing me to be hyper adaptive.
-I can do project charters and detailed plans.
-I’m happiest when I’m helping you use technologies like Asana or Trello to help you get setup with a Kanban board and work with adaptability and transparency.
+This is why we employ agile methods, allowing us to be hyper adaptive.
+We can do project charters and detailed plans.
+We are happiest when we are helping you use technologies like Asana or Trello to help you get setup with a Kanban board and work with adaptability and transparency.

-As a certified Professional Scrum Master (Scrum.org), I have the skills to apply Scrum in any setting, adhering to the 3 roles, 3 artifacts, and 5 events in the framework.
+As a certified Professional Scrum Master (Scrum.org), Alicia has the skills to apply Scrum in any setting, adhering to the 3 roles, 3 artifacts, and 5 events in the framework.

 Research Administration & Project Management

-As a researcher and project manager, I have 9 years of experience working in academic institutions in partnership with Indigenous communities.
-I have training and experience in all facets of a project life cycle, including managing finances, human resources, and evaluation.
+As researchers, we have over 10 years of experience working in academic institutions in partnership with Indigenous communities.
+Alicia has training and experience in all facets of a project life cycle, including managing finances, human resources, and evaluation.

 When you contact us, we will work with you to lay out a project scope and develop a flat project budget with deliverables.